Dialogue Education in the University: Creating the Environment for Learning

 This is just one resource in a series to support the application of Dialogue Education to higher education.
-For more resources, we invite you to check out our full Dialogue Education in the University collection.
+For more resources, we invite you to check out our Teaching at the University collection.

 NOTE: These tips were written with the undergraduate professor and students in face-to-face full-time learning environment in mind.
 However, they can be equally valuable in the post-graduate, virtual learning environment, distance learning, and part-time university program setting.

 (Dialogue Education in action at Humber College in May 2014.)

 So much depends on the space (whether face-to-face or virtual) and how it enhances and/or limits learning and the learner.
 Taking time to consider the place and space is vital to designing an effective university course.
 Below are a few suggestions for creating the best environment for learning.

 - Begin the course before the course begins.
 Start the teaching and learning with a learning needs and resource assessment (LNRA).
 This fosters respect and safety and can offer a great deal of important information about the students coming to your course and what you might need to consider in designing a meaningful and relevant learning environment.
 Beginning a course before the course begins lends itself to an environment where students feel cared for and heard.

 - Clearly articulate your expectations in the course syllabus.
 The design bears the burden and the syllabus shows this design to the students before they start.
 The syllabus clarifies expectations, demonstrates the care that has gone into making the course meaningful and relevant, and names ways students will be involved in their learning journey.
 Offer students the syllabus prior to the first class meeting.